mahebei/349_a1/README.md

 Name: Ji Liu
 Student ID: 2845570
 A simple world time zone converter.
+The latest commit is the one I want to be marked.
-Please read the report for details
+Please read the report for details.